How to work less, have more time and enjoy the best of your business

 And the ‘Revive old posts’ plugin is a life saver for bloggers.
 Once you have set up tools like this they promote your content for you – without any further input from you.

-So you still want to reply to messages, comments and retweets and help others to promote their content too.
+You still want to check in briefly to reply to messages, comments and retweets and help others by promoting their content too.

 A final thought…

 As you’ve seen, getting the balance right between slowing down and working less and maintaining a good level of visibility in your business may involve some careful thinking and planning.
 Especially when you either can’t or don’t want to reduce your income.